JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 ![Gradle test tasks](gradle-alltests.png){width=700}

 When you run tests, in addition to the output in your IDE, HTML reports are generated.
-You can find them in the `shared/build/tests` directory:
+You can find them in the `shared/build/reports/tests` directory:

 ![HTML reports for multiplatform tests](shared-tests-folder-reports.png){width=300}

-Run the `allTests` task and examine its report.
-You'll see that:
+Run the `allTests` task and examine the reports it generated:

-* Android and iOS tests depend on common tests.
+* The `allTests/report.html` file contains combined reports for common and iOS tests (iOS tests depend on common tests and are run after them).
-* Common tests always run before platform-specific ones.
+* The `testDebugUnitTest` and `testReleaseUnitTest` folders contain reports for both default Android build flavors.
+  (Currently, Android test reports are not automatically merged with the `allTests` report.)

 ![HTML report for multiplatform tests](multiplatform-test-report.png){width=700}